pouya-codes/singularity_train/README.md

   --delta DELTA         Minimum change in the monitored quantity to qualify as an improvement.
                          (default: 0)

+Representation Learning:
+  Use trained model on representation learning for classification.

+  --use_representation_learning [USE_REPRESENTATION_LEARNING]
+                        Enable representation learning
+                         (default: False)

+  --model_path_location MODEL_PATH_LOCATION
+                        Path to saved model is used for representation (i.e. /path/to/model.pth).
+                         (default: None)

+  --train_feature_extractor [TRAIN_FEATURE_EXTRACTOR]
+                        By defuault, only classifier part should be trained.
+By setting this flag, the feature extractor will be trained too.
+                         (default: False)

 Testing:
   Enable parameters for testing.